Teen Age Riot: Critical reception

 Mark Deming of AllMusic described "Teen Age Riot" as a "trippy joy", further praising the song as a "glorious experience".
 According to Greg Kot of the Chicago Tribune, the song is one of "the band's best, straight-ahead tunes".
 Michael Hand of The Guardian designated the song as a highlight from Daydream Nation, further describing the song as a "wistful opener".
-Nitsuh Abebe of Pitchfork praised the song, commenting that it's "the most glorious, accessible pop song of [Sonic Youth's] career".
+Nitsuh Abebe of Pitchfork praised the song, writing that it's "the most glorious, accessible pop song of [Sonic Youth's] career".
 Robert Palmer of Rolling Stone also spoke positively of "Teen Age Riot", describing the song as "driving slamtempo pop power".

-In 2021, it was ranked at No. 157 on Rolling Stone's "Top 500 Best Songs of All Time".
+In 2021, it was ranked at number 157 on Rolling Stone's list of "The 500 Greatest Songs of All Time".

 Chart performance

 In the United States, "Teen Age Riot" debuted at number 28 on the Alternative Airplay chart for the issue dated December 24, 1988.
-Over the next month, the song slowly rose on the chart before ultimately reaching a peak of number 20 for the issue dated February 4, 1989.
+Over the next month, the song slowly rose on the chart and reached a peak of number 20 for the issue dated February 4, 1989.
 "Teen Age Riot" spent a total of nine consecutive weeks on the chart.

 Music video

-The video for the song was Sonic Youth's fourth overall, excluding the low-budget Ciccone Youth videos; the band directed it themselves.
+The video for the song was Sonic Youth's fourth, excluding the low-budget Ciccone Youth videos; the band directed it themselves.
 It included clips of many icons of alternative music culture such as Mascis, Mark E. Smith, Johnny Thunders, Neil Young, Patti Smith, Iggy Pop, Sun Ra, D. Boon, Mike Watt, Ian MacKaye, Henry Rollins, Nick Cave, Tom Waits, Blixa Bargeld and Kiss.